 Breakfast at the hotel.

-Day is free to explore the beautiful valley at your own pace.
+Day is free, for you to explore the magnificent city at your own pace.

 Paro is a valley town in Bhutan, west of the capital, Thimphu.
 It is the site of the country’s only international airport and is also known for the many sacred sites in the area.
 North of town, the Taktsang Palphug (Tiger’s Nest) monastery clings to cliffs above the forested Paro Valley.
 Northwest of here are the remains of a defensive fortress, Drukgyel Dzong, dating from the 17th century.

 Today morning explore the magnificent city of Paro.
 The driver will pick you up at the hotel and proceed for city tour.
 The tours will cover the Drukgyel Dzong (Presently closed for tourist), Drukgyal Dzong was a fortress and Buddhist monastery, now in ruins, located in the upper part of the Paro District, Bhutan.
 The dzong was probably built by Tenzin Drukdra in 1649 at the behest of Zhabdrung Ngawang Namgyal, to commemorate victory over an invasion from Tibet.
 Ta Dzong (National Museum-Closed on Saturday, Sunday & National Holiday), Rinpung Dzong, is a large dzong Buddhist monastery and fortress of the Drukpa Lineage of the Kagyu school in Paro District, Bhutan.
 It houses the district Monastic Body and government administrative offices of Paro Dzongkhag.
 It is listed as a tentative site in Bhutan's Tentative List for UNESCO inclusion.
 Kyichu Lhakhang (Monastery) is an important Himalayan Buddhist temple situated in Lango Gewog of Paro District in Bhutan.

 Paro Full Day hike to Taktsang Lhakhang (Tiger’s Nest)